yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/Update_U-Boot_Environment_Variables_stored_in_SPI_Flash_from_Linux.rst

    :name: load-fw_printenvfw_setenv-into-target-file-system

-This creates the executable fw\_printenv, this file must be copied into the target file system, place in /sbin or the user’s directory.
+This creates the executable fw\_printenv, this file must be copied into the target file system, place in /sbin or the user's directory.

 You must copy fw\_printenv to fw\_setenv to be able to set variables.
 The program detects the name it was called as and sets the context it